-Upgrading a platter hard drive to an SSD is one of the greatest (and cheapest PC) upgrades you can make.
+Upgrading to an SSD over a spinning hard drive is one of the greatest (and cheapest) PC upgrades you can make.
 Here's a guide to help you buy an SSD.

 A law firm has solicited plaintiffs for a class action lawsuit against WD for not disclosing that some of its hard drives use slower SMR technology.